 The Alabama divorce process is not easy, so use your best judgment and find a divorce lawyer who will have your best interests at heart.
 An experienced family law attorney will listen to your situation and try to find the best solution possible for you.
 Don’t leave your future hanging in the balance by trying to handle your divorce by yourself.

-Here is what you need to know about the entire Alabama contested divorce process and how it’s handled from start to finish.
+Here is what you need to know about entire Alabama contested divorce process and how it’s handled from start to finish.

 The Alabama Contested Divorce Process: What You Need To Know

-Alabama does acknowledge that married couples in the state can get divorces.
+Alabama does acknowledge that married couples in the state can get divorced.
 When those individuals cannot agree on the terms for their divorces between themselves, they file what is known as a “contested divorce.”
 During this process, certain procedures must be followed before a final decree of divorce will be issued by a judge.
 A person’s taking on the task of filing and completing the legal procedure for a contested divorce successfully and in his or her best interest is not recommended.
 A well-established Huntsville divorce lawyer will have the knowledge and experience to assist an individual who wishes to pursue a contested divorce.

-Meeting Alabama’s Requirements for Divorce
+Meeting Alabama’s Requirements For Divorce

-All contested (and uncontested divorces, for that matter) must meet Alabama’s state requirements before a court will acknowledge jurisdiction of the case.
+All contested (and uncontested divorces, for that matter) must meet Alabama’s state requirements before a court will acknowledge the jurisdiction of the case.

 What are those requirements?

-1) At least one of the spouses must have been a resident of Alabama for at least six (6) months prior to filing of the divorce petition.
+1) At least one of the spouses must have been a resident of Alabama for at least six (6) months prior to the filing of the divorce petition.